b-commits/random-forest-predictor/README.md

 # random-forest-predictor
-A Python script that tries predicts whether or not a person is depressed using RandomForest algorithm.
+A Python script that tries to predict whether or not a person is depressed using RandomForest algorithm.
 It's intended to work with b_depressed.csv dataset I found on kaggle, but it should work with pretty much any other set as well.
 Outputs a handful of .pngs visualising each and every decision tree in whatever directory the script's being called.
 Obviously uses sklearn.

 **Use the following command line parameters:**